 - They no longer have problems that require support from the hospice nurse specialist team.

-- They are attending another hospice service such as the Oak Centre.
+- They are attending another hospice service.

 - The patient moves out of the Wigan Borough.

 If, following a patient’s discharge, our services are required again, the patient can either contact us directly (if it is within 3 months of discharge) or discuss a re-referral with their GP, District Nurse or Hospital Team.